SSA Supporting Tools & Audit Guidance

 Australian Government resources for preparing Modern Slavery Statements, including Guidance for Reporting Entities, e-Learning modules and videos, tender and contract clauses, and supplier questionnaire.

-2. Evidence of a risk assessment undertaken that assesses risks of modern slavery in the supply chain, including local and international suppliers
+2. Provide evidence of a risk assessment undertaken that assesses risks of modern slavery in the supply chain, including local and international suppliers

-3. Modern Slavery statement published on the Australian Government Modern Slavery Statements Register
+3. Provide evidence the Modern Slavery statement is published on the Australian Government Modern Slavery Statements Register

-4. Modern Slavery Statement published on the Applicant's website
+4. Provide evidence the Modern Slavery Statement is published on the Applicant's website

 2B,3